 High Risk Confined Space Training

-This High Risk Confined Space training is the ideal course for anyone working in a high risk confined space environment.
+This High Risk Confined Space training is the ideal course for anyone working in a high risk environment.
 This is where one or more specified hazards are present for most or all the time.

 This city and guilds confined space training is a three-day course that includes practical elements.
 It is also available to complete as an in-house course in our Blackburn venue.